Roommate Life Begins at Home

 Dear Lord, thank you for giving me this roommate at this time in my life.
 I thank you for the gifts we each bring to our shared home.
 Please guide our conversation today that we would understand each other and make decisions that honor each other and You.
 Please help us to understand each other when we disagree and respond with kindness.
 In Jesus’s name, Amen

-While not necessary, a roommate agreement can also solve a lot of issues.
+While not necessary, a roommate agreement can be a great way to solve a lot of issues.
 Just take available time and make some decisions.
 The agreement can be adapted over time.

 Subscribe to Write.Speak.Relate for regular updates about successful faith-based families.
 You’ll learn about faith, marriage, parenting, and some fun behind-the-scenes glimpses into my life.